multiform-UoN/mrmtFOAM/README.md

 # Tutorials

-This folder contains the cases analysed in the paper (from now on reffered as [1]):
+This folder contains the cases analysed in the paper (from now on referred as [1]):

 "Heterogeneous Multi-Rate mass transfer models in OPENFOAM" by Federico Municchi,Nicodemo di Pasquale,Marco Dentz,Matteo Icardi